Are you aware of fancy colored diamonds?

 Fancy Intense- It has a slightly lighter tone with a significantly stronger saturation

 Fancy Vivid- Coupled with the strongest saturation, it has a relatively lighter tone

 As the color saturation increases, so does the value.
 All these grades are rightly based on a different intensity of hues.

-A combination of intense, rarity, and beauty often drives the interest of buyers.
-Different types of diamond colors are available with different price values.
+A combination of intense, rarity, and beauty often drives buyers’ interest.
+Different types of diamond colors are available with varying values of prices.
 For instance, the rarest diamond might be sold for millions of dollars per carat.
 While some of the common colored diamonds like black, brown, or grey are still affordable to many people.

 After red-colored diamonds, yellow diamonds fall in the next rarity because of their fire, brightness, and exceptional luster.
 A fancy yellow colored diamond ranges from $5,000 to $10,000 per carat in sizes under two carats.

 However, pink, blue and green costs over $100,000 per carat, and for the finest and rare colors (red, orange and violet diamonds) and refined quality diamonds, it will range over $ 1,000,000 per carat.